SkylineCommunications/dataminer-docs/connector-help/connector_help/Interlogix_United_Technologies_Alliance_8300.md

 #### Virtual connection

-This driver uses a virtual connection.
+This connector uses a virtual connection.
 No user input is required during element creation.

 ### Configuration of Database Connection